Cenote

 If you want to dive deeper into the system, technical cave diving training is required.

-Dos Ojos FAQ
+Dos Ojos Cenote FAQ

 Can I snorkel in Dos Ojos?